-The MU Council on International Initiatives, International Center and Office of the Vice Provost for International Programs seek outstanding faculty, staff and student nominations for the 2019 International Engagement Awards.
-The nomination deadline is Monday, Sept.
-30.
+MU International Programs and the Council on International Initiatives seek outstanding faculty, staff and student nominations for the 2020 International Engagement Awards.
+The nomination deadline is Thursday, Oct.
+15.

 The International Engagement Awards recognize the exceptional work carried out by faculty, staff and students to internationalize the University of Missouri.
 The awards recognize meaningful and sustained commitments to international work, whether directly on campus or brought back to campus by engagement abroad.